Register company in India: Introduction

 How long to register company in India and open a corporate bank account?

-Tetra Consultants will complete your India company registration within 2 weeks.
+- Tetra Consultants will complete the process of Indian Company registration within 2 weeks.

 Can a foreigner register company in India?

-Yes, foreigners are allowed to set up business in the jurisdiction and have 100% foreign ownership of their company.
+- Yes, foreigners are allowed to set up business in the jurisdiction and have 100% foreign ownership of their company.
 Even though these companies must have at least one resident Indian director, it is still the fastest way to enter the Indian market.
-Satisfying this resident director requirement is easy since Tetra Consultants provide nominee director services for our clients looking to carry out foreign company registration in India.
+Satisfying this resident director requirement is easy since Tetra Consultants provide nominee director services for our International clients looking to set up company in India & carry out foreign business in the country.

-New business registration in India can also be done by choosing to register a branch office, liaison office or project office.
+- New business registration in India can also be done by choosing to register company in India in the form of a branch office, liaison office or project office.
 However, they will need to wait for governmental approval or approval from the Royal Bank of India.
 Additionally, this option is only available to stakeholders (individuals cannot open such foreign offices).

 How to register company in India?

-Tetra Consultants advises you to read through this guide to fully understand the steps to set up a bank account and for new company formation in India.
+- Tetra Consultants advises you to read through this guide to fully understand the steps required to register company in India and simultaneous set up a bank account with the local banks in India.

 Step 1: Choosing a suitable business entity before you register company in India